blazium-engine/blazium-docs/classes/class_os.rst

 :ref:`Dictionary<class_Dictionary>` **execute_with_pipe**\ (\ path\: :ref:`String<class_String>`, arguments\: :ref:`PackedStringArray<class_PackedStringArray>`, blocking\: :ref:`bool<class_bool>` = true\ ) :ref:`🔗<class_OS_method_execute_with_pipe>`

-Creates a new process that runs independently of Godot with redirected IO.
-It will not terminate when Godot terminates.
+Creates a new process that runs independently of Blazium with redirected IO.
+It will not terminate when Blazium terminates.
 The path specified in ``path`` must exist and be an executable file or macOS ``.app`` bundle.
 The path is resolved based on the current platform.
 The ``arguments`` are used in the given order and separated by a space.

 If ``blocking`` is ``false``, created pipes work in non-blocking mode, i.e. read and write operations will return immediately.
 Use :ref:`FileAccess.get_error()<class_FileAccess_method_get_error>` to check if the last read/write operation was successful.